frax01/project/docs/Design Document.md

 ### [SC-09] An user of the app wants to know the weather for a particular activity

-Vittorio wants to go to a trip to Milano organized by Tiber Club.
+Vittorio wants to go to a trip to Torino organized by Tiber Club.
 When packing for the trip, he does not know whether he should bring an umbrella.
-He can open the app and go to the trip activity screen, and see the weather in Milano for the days of the trip, and so he can see that he should definitely bring the umbrella because in Milano it is always rainy.
+He can open the app and go to the trip activity screen, and see the weather in Torino for the days of the trip, and so he can see that he should definitely bring the umbrella because in Torino it is always rainy.

 ### [SC-10] A member wants to see their position in the rankings

-Francesco has been participating in all soccer matches organized by Tiber Club.
+Alessandro has been participating in all soccer matches organized by Tiber Club.
 The tutors have been counting his goals and points and entering them in the app.
 He can go into the ranking screen of the app and see his position in relation to all the other members of Tiber Club.

 ### [SC-11] A tutor wants to add a person to the rankings